Towards the Detection of Diffusion Model Deepfakes: Frequency Analysis

-As explained in Section~\ref{sec:related}, several recent works attempt to identify the source of spectrum discrepancies in \ac{GAN}-generated images.
-In this section, we make an effort to launch a similar line of work for \acp{DM}.
-For the experiments, we used code and model from ADM~\cite{dhariwalDiffusionModelsBeat2021} trained on LSUN Bedroom.
-All spectra are generated using 512 grayscale images.
+\paragraph{Analysis of Spectrum Discrepancies} In a second experiment we analyze how well \acp{GAN} and \acp{DM} are able to reproduce the spectral distribution of real images.
+We visualize the reduced spectra for all generators in Figure~\ref{fig:reduced}, again averaged over \num{10000} images.
+Except for Diff-StyleGAN2, all \acp{GAN} contain the previously reported elevated high frequencies.
+Among the \acp{DM}, these can only be observed for LDM.
+This strengthens the hypothesis that it this the autoencoder which causes \ac{GAN}-like frequency characteristics.
+However, we observe that all \acp{DM} have a tendency to underestimate the spectral density towards the higher end of the frequency spectrum.
+This is particularly noticeable for DDPM, IDDPM, and ADM.

-Since DMs generate images via gradual denoising, we analyze how the spectrum evolves during this denoising process.
-We generate samples at different time steps $t$ and compare their average reduced spectrum to that of 50k real images.
+\paragraph{Source of Spectrum Underestimation} Based on these findings, we conduct an additional experiment to identify the source of this spectrum underestimation.
+Since \acp{DM} generate images via gradual denoising, we analyze how the spectrum evolves during this denoising process.
+For this experiment, we use code and model from ADM~\cite{dhariwalDiffusionModelsBeat2021} trained on LSUN Bedroom.
+We generate samples at different time steps $t$ and compare the reduced spectrum (averaged over 512 images) to that of \num{50000} real images.
 The results are shown in Figure~\ref{fig:denoising}.

-We adopt the figure type from Schwarz et al.~\cite{schwarzFrequencyBiasGenerative2021} and depict the relative spectral density error $\tilde{S}_\text{err} = \tilde{S}_\text{fake} / \tilde{S}_\text{real} - 1$, with the colorbar clipped at -1 and 1.
-At $t=1000$, the image is pure Gaussian noise, which causes the strong spectrum deviations.
-Around $t=300$, the error starts to decrease, but interestingly it appears to not continuously improve until $t=0$.
-With regard to high frequencies, we observe an optimum at approximately $t=10$ followed by an increasing underestimation.
-In Supplement~\ref{app:denoising}, we additionally provide the spectral density error between the denoising process and the diffusion process at the corresponding step, which further visualizes this behavior.
-However, at $t=10$, the images are easier to detect and also visually noisier (see Supplement~\ref{app:denoising} Figures~\ref{fig:denoising_lr} and \ref{fig:denoising_examples}).
-Thus, stopping the denoising process early is not an effective means to yield less detectable images.
+We adopt the figure type from \cite{schwarzFrequencyBiasGenerative2021} and depict the relative spectral density error $\tilde{S}_\text{err} = \tilde{S}_\text{fake} / \tilde{S}_\text{real} - 1$, with the colorbar clipped at \mbox{-1} and 1.
+At $t=T=1000$, the image is pure Gaussian noise, which naturally causes strong spectrum deviations.
+Around $t=300$, the error starts to decrease, but interestingly it appears that the optimum is not reached at $t=0$, but at $t\approx10$.
+It should be noted that while at this step the frequency spectrum is closest to that of real images, they still contain visible noise (see \cref{fig:denoising_examples} in the appendix).
+During the final denoising steps, $\tilde{S}_\text{err}$ becomes \textit{negative}, predominantly for higher frequencies, which corresponds to our observations in Figure~\ref{fig:reduced_dm}.
+In \cref{app:denoising} we provide additional results, including the spectral density error between the denoising process and the diffusion process at the corresponding step, which further visualizes this behavior.